Earthquake and Disaster Preparedness

 Scan your important doccuments like passports, birth certificates, credit cards, insurance information, etc and upload it.
 If you have a address book in a program like Outlook, export your contacts and upload them.
 If you do your taxes yourself, upload your TurboTax files.
 Take pictures of your home, your valuables your family members and your pets and upload them.
 Remember to update your information regularly!

-Here are some resources to help with your disaster plan.
+Here are some additional resources to help with your disaster plan.

 Putting Down Roots in Earthquake Country A comprehensive guide to living here from the Southern California Earthquake Center.
 9MB pdf It's a very well done guidebook, our recommendation: download it, print it out, read it with your family and put it in your earthquake kit.
-It was updated in 2011.
-Their download site is here if you want to check for a newer version or download the Spanish language version.
+It was last updated in 2011.
+Their download site is here if you want to download the Spanish language version.

-The Earthquake Preparedness Handbook from the LAFD (1.8MB pdf)
+The Earthquake Preparedness Handbook from the LAFD (4MB pdf)

 Preparedness from the American Red Cross